Thriller (album): Music videos

 The "Billie Jean" music video debuted on March 10, 1983, on MTV.
 It brought MTV—until then a fairly new and unknown music channel—to mainstream attention.
 It was one of the first videos by a black artist to be aired regularly by the channel, as the network's executives felt black music was not "rock" enough.
 Directed by Steve Barron, the video shows a photographer who follows Jackson.
 The paparazzo never catches him, and when photographed Jackson fails to materialize on the developed picture.
 He dances to Billie Jean's hotel room and as he walks along a sidewalk, each tile lights up at his touch.

 The "Beat It" music video had its premiere on MTV during primetime on March 31, 1983.
 To add authenticity to the production but also to foster peace between them, Jackson had the idea to cast members of rival Los Angeles street gangs the Crips and the Bloods, and included around 80 genuine gang members.
 Its plot is Jackson bringing two gangsters together through the power of music and dance.
-It is also notable for its "mass choreography" of synchronized dancers, which was the start of Jackson's trademark music videos.
+It is also notable for its "mass choreography" of synchronized dancers, which would become the hallmark of Jackson's music videos.